ryangilbert/jenkins-terraform-bootstrap/README.md

 * `vpc_id` - VPC that Jenkins will run in.
 Example: `"vpc-123abcd"`
 * `subnet_id` - ID of a public subnet in your VPC.
 Example: `"subnet-abcd123"`
 * `ingress_cidr` - CIDR address for inbound traffic to your Jenkins instance.
 Example: `"192.168.0.0/24"`
+# Setup
+Follow these steps to create your Jenkins server from scratch.

 ## Setup Terraform s3 backend
 ```bash